Adult Spiritual Development

-Sunday Morning Meditation: All are welcome to this weekly drop-in Sunday morning meditation before the worship service.
+Sunday Morning Meditation: All are welcome to this weekly drop-in Sunday morning meditation at 9:15 a.m. during the first worship service.
 No experience needed.
-This group meets in the Founders' Fireside Room at 9 a.m., and in good weather often walks to the labyrinth.
+This group meets in the Founders' Fireside Room, and in good weather often walks to the labyrinth.

 Soul Matters: Groups are formed each September and meet monthly through June at various times.
 Each group of about 12 participants is led by a trained facilitator.
-Members receive a Soul Matters theme packet by email at the beginning of every month and meet to share their reflections on questions raised in the readings.
-The packet is also available to anyone who wishes to follow the themes on their own.
+Participants receive a Soul Matters theme packet by email at the beginning of every month and meet once a month to share their reflections on questions raised in the readings.
+The packet is also available to any congregant who wishes to follow the themes on their own.
 For more information, go to the Soul Matters page.

-Our Adult RE programs also include embodied spirituality classes, such as Dances of Universal Peace, yoga, and qigong.
+Our Adult Spiritual Development programs also include embodied spirituality classes, such as Dances of Universal Peace, yoga, and qigong.
 All are welcome!